theocar/react-guidelines/README.md

 }
 ```

-#### Pure view components:
+### b.
+Pure view components:

 * They do not know anything about the logic of your application.
 They do not compute derived data from the state, nor do they activate things based on logic, except when it is pure view logic that they are responsible for.

-	Example: A list that should display a list filtered by a certain criterium -> the view component should not handle the filtering operation, because how to filter the data given the criteria is a business logical operation, not a pure view operation.
+	Example: A list that should display a list filtered by a certain criterium -> the view component should not handle the filtering operation, because the fitler relates to business logic, not a pure view operation.

-	Other example: Now imagine your components take a list which has certain items that should appear disabled.
-Here, the container passes the list AND the criterium to use to know the disabled items, and the view component is responsible for rendering correctly the disability given the criterium, because it is view logic!
+	Other example: Now imagine your component takes a list which has certain items that should appear disabled.
+Here, the container passes the list AND the criterium to use to find the items to disable.
+The view component is responsible for rendering correctly the disability given the criterium, because it is view logic!

 * They are pure functions:

 	* They have almost no interaction outside of their scope (their own or their children ones).
 The only interaction outside of their scope that they can have is through hooks that they provide to their parents as an API.
 It is very important to understand that.
 Pure components should be like a library.
 They have a very clean API that can be understood from outside the component (ie the parent).

 	* A pure component can be viewed as a pure function that generates markup, it creates a stable view given the parameters.
-In our case, the parameters are the props AND the state.
+In our case, the parameters are the props AND the internal state of the component.
 		That means that you cannot render something that depends on something else than props or state.
 		Example: A component that would act differently given the url -> not pure given props and state anymore.

-	* They can have an internal state, this does not alter the purity of then render function.
-You should only use component state to handle a part of the global state (generally the view state) that nobody else is interested in.
+	* They can have an internal state.
+It does not alter the purity of the render function.
+You should only use component state to handle a part of the global state (remember our app is a state machine) that nobody else is interested in.

 * The hooks names should be as non-opinionated as possible, as well as the name of the component itself.
 	Sometimes/Often components handle a very specific part of the UI and you cannot find a non-opinionated name.
-That's ok, but nonetheless try to think about the component generally do, what it could be used for in a other context and you will generally find a better name that the original one you came up with.
+That's ok, but nonetheless try to think about what the component generally do, what it could be used for in a other context and you will generally find a better name that the original one you came up with.

 * Other implementation details:
-	* All markup should be contained inside view components: HTML AND CSS!
+	* All markup should be contained inside view components: **HTML and CSS**!
 	* You can use component state, it's ok.
 But only when you need to handle a part of the UI that nobody else is interested in.
 For example, a CSS transition.
 	* Be as dumb as possible.
-Your component should be reusabled, easily extended or split
+Your component should be reusabled, easily extended or split into smaller ones.
 	* Dumb components can have containers as children.
-To them they are just black boxes that take props and are responsible for a part of the UI
+To them they are just black boxes (like any other components) that take props and are responsible for a part of the UI

 ```javascript
 /* BAD */